Swap any of 15500+ tokens across 20 blockchains, in one click.

 Learn more about the Tether blockchain network and how it works or follow the price of its native cryptocurrency USDT and the broader market with our unique COIN360 cryptocurrency heatmap.

-Launched in 2014 by Craig Sellars, Reeve Collins and Brock Pierce, Tether (USDT) is a type of stablecoin whose price is pegged to U.S. Dollar, and is issued by a Hong Kong-based company of the same name.
+Launched in 2014, Tether (USDT) is a type of stablecoin whose price is pegged to U.S. Dollar, and is issued by a Hong Kong-based company of the same name.
 Summed up, it is a blockchain-based platform that aims to "modernize" money (fiat currencies) by issuing digital equivalents.

 Tether’s core purpose is to help customers easily transact using conventional fiat currencies across the blockchain, without having to face the complexity and volatility normally associated with crypto assets.